 [Heading deleted in Gazette 29 May 2001 p.
 2708.]

-60. Branches and fittings
+60. Branches and fittings near water meters etc.

 Except with the Corporation’s written authority, no branch or fitting is to be connected to a private service pipe within a distance of one metre on the consumer’s side of the Corporation’s stop-cock or water meter.